raynmetal/game-of-ur/docs/systems/game-of-ur/02_data_model_and_controller.md

 - UrPlayerControls -- An object instantiated by UrController.
 The controller creates 2 of these in its lifetime, one corresponding to each player of the game.
 Gives access to methods to communicate with UrController, and advance the state of the game.

 - UrRecords -- An aspect singleton class which collaborates with the UrController to save and load records of the results of past completed games.

+- PlayerLocal -- An aspect representing a single human player on this platform.

+- PlayerCPURandom -- An aspect representing a single AI player on this platform, which selects its moves at random.

 ## Why does it exist?